gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

 // Warning: (ae-internal-missing-underscore) The name "recordedDataView" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function recordedDataView(recording: ScenarioRecording, dataViewId?: string): DataViewFacade;
+export function recordedDataView(recording: ScenarioRecording, dataViewId?: string): IDataView;

 // Warning: (ae-internal-missing-underscore) The name "RecordingIndex" should be prefixed with an underscore because the declaration is marked as @internal
 //